Join a group of like-minded travelers in our next scheduled tour in Federal Iraq + Kurdistan:

 The area is very pleasant to walk around, as you barely see cars and you won’t experience the chaos the Middle East is famous for.

-They are a bit pricey but they are really good.
-I actually got some amazing Indian dal and curry but, perhaps, it was because I spent more two months eating the same thing every day when I was traveling in Iran, so putting some Indian spices into my mouth was like an explosion of flavors.
+They are a bit pricey but they are pretty good.
+I actually got some amazing Indian dal and curry but, perhaps, it was because I had spent more two months eating the same thing every day when I was traveling in Iran, so putting some Indian spices into my mouth was like an explosion of flavors.

 By the way, Ankawa is a bit far from Erbil’s citadel (5-6km).
-A taxi should cost around 5,000ID (4.20USD).
+A taxi should cost around 3,000-4,000ID.

 This maze of narrow alleys contains the most traditional shops in the city, from fabrics to dried fruits.

-Allow some time to go around, as the locals love to be photographed, so if you are into street photography, this is the place to go.
+Uusally, locals don’t mind being photographed so, if you are into street photography, this is the place to go.